dwyl/learn-dart/README.md

 a = 42;
 ```

-The type of the variable can be also used with `final`:
+The type of the variable/constant can be also used with `final`:

 ```dart
 final int a = 42;
 ```

-Reassigning the variable created with `final` will produce an error:
+Attempting to reassign a constant created with `final` keyword will produce an error:

 **error**
 ```dart